Conformal gravity: light deflection revisited and the galactic rotation curve failure: Introduction

 Conformal gravity (CG) has been proposed as an alternative theory of gravity where an additional invariance principle is imposed \cite{Mannheim:1989}.
-The additional symmetry is a local conformal invariance that requires the action to remain invariant under any and all local {\it conformal transformations} of the metric \beq g_{\m\n}(x) \mapsto \Phi(x) g_{\m\n}(x)\>, \eeq where $\Phi(x)$ is an arbitrary regular and positive function of the spacetime coordinates $x$. {We emphasize that here these conformal transformations act on the metric field, leaving the position $x$ on spacetime unaffected.} The conformal invariance provides a traceless stress-energy tensor and a vanishing Noether current associated to it, showing that conformal transformations are pure gauge and thus non-dynamical \cite{Campigotto2014,Jackiw,SuatDengiz2016}.
+The additional symmetry is a local conformal invariance that requires the action to remain invariant under any and all local {\it conformal {(Weyl)} transformations} of the metric \beq g_{\m\n}(x) \mapsto \Phi(x) g_{\m\n}(x)\>, \eeq where $\Phi(x)$ is an arbitrary regular and positive function of the spacetime coordinates $x$. {Let us stress that here these conformal transformations act on the metric field, leaving the position $x$ on spacetime unaffected.} The conformal invariance provides a traceless stress-energy tensor and a vanishing Noether current associated to it, showing that conformal transformations are pure gauge and thus non-dynamical \cite{Campigotto2014,Jackiw,SuatDengiz2016}.

-The {most general} exact static and spherically symmetric vacuum solution of the field equations of CG has been derived in \cite{Mannheim:1989,Mannheim:newton}:
+The {most general} exact static and spherically symmetric vacuum solution of the field equations of CG has been derived in \cite{Mannheim:1989,Mannheim:newton}: \beq

-The metric exhibits two new extra terms, parametrized by $\ga$ and $k$, in addition to the constant $-3\be\ga$ and the standard Schwarzschild term, parametrized by $\be(2-3\be\ga)$.
+\eeq The metric exhibits two new extra terms, parametrized by $\ga$ and $k$, in addition to the constant $-3\be\ga$ and the standard Schwarzschild terms, parametrized by $\be(2-3\be\ga)$.
 Galactic and cosmological observations were used to constrain these parameters \cite{Mannheim:1989,Pireaux:2004,Pireaux:2004b,Diaferio2011}.

-{ We remark that in \cite{Mannheim:2005} (see eq.~(202) there) a different expression is found for the solution.
-However, that solution is determined by solving a linear combination of field equations, which is not equivalent to the original field equations, there denoted by $W_{\mu\nu}=0$.
-If one further imposes field equations, one eventually finds eq. (\ref{solutionCG}), thus demonstrating that eq. (\ref{solutionCG}) is the most general static and spherically symmetric vacuum solution of CG.
+Let us remark that in \cite{Mannheim:2005} (see equation (202) there) a different, more general, expression is found for the solution.
+However, that expression is determined by solving a linear combination of field equations, which is not equivalent to the original field equations, there denoted by $W_{\mu\nu}=0$.
+If one further imposes the field equations, we eventually find the metric (\ref{solutionCG}), that thus is the most general static and spherically symmetric vacuum solution of CG.
 The constant contribution $1-3\be\ga$ needs to be in that form.
-A solution of the field equations with any modification of it, e.g. $1+ w-3\be\ga$, with $w$ an additional constant, requires the condition $w=0$ (or $w=-2+6\be\ga$, which, however, is excluded by considerations about the signature).
-That form of the constant contribution will be essential for us below. }
+Any modification of it, e.g.~to $1+ w-3\be\ga$ shows that for the metric (\ref{solutionCG}) to be a solution one needs to set $w=0$ or $w=-2+6\be\ga$, which, however, is excluded by considerations about the signature.
+That form of the constant contribution will be essential for us below.